Domaine Geschickt – Introduction

 It will improve and soften over two or three days after opening making it a great wine for restaurants to pour by the glass.
 An additional feature of this bottle is that it has a glass stopper therefore not corked bottles!

-This is always a stunning Riesling of wonderful length and minerality made from grapes picked from various parcels near the villages of Birgele, Holderbaum and Prediger.
+This is always a stunning Riesling of wonderful length and minerality made from grapes picked from various parcels around the village of Ammerschwihr.

 The vines have been managed biodynamically since 1998 and hence have become stronger and more resilient as a result.